dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 These traits are available for all classes, and populate the inner rows of Azerite gear.
 They primarily compete with each other and not with the outer traits, as you can find most of the possible combinations of inner and outer traits on available gear.

 Note that this is not an exhaustive list of all available general traits, but for the sake of brevity I will only talk about the ones that you might consider taking for survivability purposes.
-If a trait is not listed here, it is because it either provides little or no defensive benefit, or is too unreliable to be considered for tanking.
+If a trait is not listed here, it is likely because it either provides little or no defensive benefit, or is too unreliable to be considered for tanking.

 ## Ablative Shielding